Showing posts with label friendship. Show all posts

 The story...

-Being an storyteller helped me garner the interest and acceptance of other people.
+Being an storyteller helped me garner the interest of other people.
 I learned how to select the topic, grab their attention, inflect my voice, include humor, add color, keep the pace, and wow them with the finish.
-The habit may have started at our family dinner table - what worked there seems to have adapted and worked out into my personality.
-I took my storyteller persona everywhere I went.
+The habit may've started at our family dinner table - what worked there seems to have adapted and worked out into my personality.
+I took my storyteller persona wherever I went.

 A good story teller isn't smarter, taller or better looking.
 They don't play better basketball or trumpets.
 And, they certainly aren't natural listeners or empathizers.
 Sure, there were times that I "flexed" my style and was surprised at how good it felt to be a more whole person.
-Then, I'd get hurt, withdrawal, heal alone, and then get back out there telling my stories.
+Then, I'd get hurt, withdrawal, heal alone, and return to telling my stories.

-The college bar scene seemed to be a most wonderful place for me.
-Storytellers are valued and relationship development was easy - most people are happy to see you enter the room.
-When relationships got tough, I moved to a different group and place.
+The college-bar scene seemed to be a most wonderful place for me.
+Storytellers are valued and relationship development seemed easy - most people are happy to see you enter the room.
+When relationships toughened, I moved on to a different group and place.
 Yet, too much led to . . . and dysfunctional relationships.
 Some of my friends couldn't balance learning and debauchery too - they dropped out of the race - the game.

 The textbook author advised me - he did the best he could.

 In my super-senior year, when the college stuff was no longer new and full of possibilities, I listened to a football player who told me about what he heard within a group called: Fellowship of Christian Athletes.
-I was surprised by his declaration of Christian principles worked out in the reality of his life - he was surprised too.
-Then Steve and Marlene invited me to attend their campus church - they were the first people to earnestly invite me to a church in over four years.
-It was real good - I wondered how my college experience might have been different if...
+I was surprised by his declaration of Christian principles worked out in the reality of his life - he was surprised at the life change too.
+Then Steve and Marlene invited me to attend their campus church - they were the first people that I recalled earnestly inviting me to a church.
+It "felt" right - I wondered how my college experience might have been different if...

-It would be easier to invite people to the only church in town - it would be the only option.
+It would be easier to invite people to the only church in town - it'd be the only option.
 Please, earnestly invite somebody to church already.
-It so... good to be free from the tyrannical rule of self.
+If invited, experience the potential good.
+It's so... good to be free from the tyrannical rule of self and be a functional member within the body of Christ.
 Galatians (5:1)

 Just for today...